TruNorth Blogs

 • Claiming Age – Claiming before FRA reduces benefits, while delaying beyond FRA increases them.

-Tip: To maximize your benefits, work for at least 35 years and aim to have consistent earnings throughout your career.
+Pro Tip: To maximize your benefits, work for at least 35 years and aim to have consistent earnings throughout your career.

-The Most reasonable Age to Claim Social Security
+The Best Age to Claim Social Security

 Age 62 (Early Retirement): Benefits are reduced by up to 30% for your own benefits.